Foo-Foo-MQ/node-riveter/README.md

 ### Caveats

+node-riveter is a node only fork of riveter.
+It is currently maintained as it is a dependency of foo-foo-mq.
+However, it may disappear at any time if it is no longer needed by foo-foo-mq.

+appendTo Labs has stated similar caveats with the upstream of this project.
+See their original message below:

-riveter is currently an 'appendTo Labs' effort.
+> riveter is currently an 'appendTo Labs' effort.
 This means that we're excited about it enough to make it a micro-library - and we invite you to try it out with us and give us your feedback.
-However, being that it's experimental, we may also decide it's the worst idea since the 8-track cassette player.
-As long as it continues to prove promising, it stands the chance of becoming a more 'officially supported' appendTo project.
-In short - we may pull the plug or change the name at any moment.
+> However, being that it's experimental, we may also decide it's the worst idea since the 8-track cassette player.
+> As long as it continues to prove promising, it stands the chance of becoming a more 'officially supported' appendTo project.
+> In short - we may pull the plug or change the name at any moment.

 ### Building & Running Tests